 - Do not pour them down the drain.

-Nicotine-containing vapor products
+Nicotine-containing vapor waste

-Tetrohydrocannabinol (THC)-containing vapor products
+Tetrohydrocannabinol (THC)-containing vapor waste

 - Render these products unusable following acceptable marijuana waste disposal methods (WAC 314-55-097(4)).